 Reject Single-Use Plastic Every Chance You Get

 From the moment you leave home, be vocal and reject and complain about the use of single-use plastic whenever you can, whether you’re at the airport, on the plane, out and about sightseeing, shopping the markets for picnic supplies, grazing on street food, or picking up take-away food.
 Living in Cambodia, I find it incredibly frustrating that street food vendors who have traditionally used eco-friendly packaging such as palm leaves and banana leaves, above, are increasingly replacing these with plastic bags.
 Whenever you get the opportunity, praise local street food cooks and market sellers who are still using natural materials and reject the single-use plastic bags and Polystyrene containers whenever you can.
+Travel with a couple of Tupperware containers or lunch boxes that you can take to markets or street food crawls.
+They’re fantastic for storing other things in when they’re not holding snacks and sweets.
+If you’re a picnic lover or serious street food or market grazer, this insulated lunch bag with airtight and liquid-tight containers is brilliant.

 Stay in Environmentally Friendly Hotels